-Supplementary Homicide Report (SHR)—The UCR Program’s SHR provides information regarding the age, sex, and race of the murder victim and the offender; the type of weapon used in the murder; the relationship of the victim to the offender; and the circumstance surrounding the incident.
-Law enforcement agencies are asked to complete an SHR for each murder they report to the UCR Program.
-Data gleaned from these supplemental reports can be viewed in the Expanded Homicide Data section.
+Supplemental Homicide Data—The UCR Program’s supplemental homicide data provide information regarding the age, sex, and race of the murder victim and the offender; the type of weapon used in the murder; the relationship of the victim to the offender; and the circumstance surrounding the incident.
+Law enforcement agencies are asked to provide complete supplemental homicide data for each murder they report to the UCR Program.
+Data gleaned from these supplemental data can be viewed in the Expanded Homicide Data section.

 Justifiable homicide—Certain willful killings must be reported as justifiable, or excusable.
 In the UCR Program, justifiable homicide is defined as and limited to: